Louiskovski/SuperBlenderGalaxy/README.md

 If you click on **Export Galaxy**, all zones will be exported and saved into your StageData filesystem.
 To export a single zone, select the collection with the zone name and click on **Export Zone**

+Your blender file needs to be saved in order to do this.
 # Creating new levels

 To create a brand new level, start with a new Blender file and click on **Create brand new galaxy**.
 This creates a new scene with a new scenario and a main zone.
 Now you can add several new zones with **Create new Zone**.